-Here, the Government argues that its "visa availability approach" provides an identifiable rationale to guide its adjudication of visa petitions; it "prioritizes petitions for individuals from countries where visas are currently available" and "allows qualified EB-5 petitioners from traditionally underrepresented countries to have petitions approved in a more timely fashion."
-Defs.'
-Mot. at 11.
-This explanation provides an "identifiable rationale" for the Government's approach to processing I-526 petitions.
+Here, USCIS argues that its "visa availability approach" provides an identifiable rationale to guide its adjudication of visa petitions; it "prioritizes petitions for individuals from countries where visas are currently available" and "allows qualified EB-5 petitioners from traditionally underrepresented countries to have petitions approved in a more timely fashion."
+Def.'s Mot. at 10.
+This explanation provides an "identifiable rationale" for Defendant's approach to processing I-526 petitions.
 Two other courts in this jurisdiction have recently so agreed.
-See Palakuru, 2021 WL 674162, at \3 ("The Court finds that the Government's process for adjudicating I-526 petitions is governed by a rule of reason."); Nohria, 2021 WL 950511, at \6 n.5 ("The agency's process is clearly governed by a solid rule of reason-the visa availability approach-meeting the first factor[.]").
+See Palakuru, 2021 WL 674162, at 3 ("The Court finds that the Government's process for adjudicating I-526 petitions is governed by a rule of reason."); Nohria, 2021 WL 950511, at 6 n.5 ("The agency's process is clearly governed by a solid rule of reason-the visa availability approach-meeting the first factor[.]").

-Plaintiff argues that the Government has not applied its stated "rule of reason" to his petition, noting that his "priority date" for visa eligibility is "current" and that he is also entitled to priority status because he invested in a "Regional Center."
-See Pl.'s Cross-Mot. & Opp'n at 13, 19.
-Plaintiff's arguments, however, fail to account for other petitioners in precisely the same situation who may have filed their petitions earlier.
-See, e.g., Palakuru, 2021 WL 674162 at \3.
+Plaintiffs argue that the Government has not applied its stated "rule of reason" to their petitions, noting that their "priority date" for visa eligibility is current, and that they are also entitled to priority status because they invested in "Regional Centers."
+See Pls.'
+Opp'n at 14-15.
+Plaintiffs' arguments, however, fail to account for other petitioners in precisely the same situation who may have filed their petitions earlier.
+See, e.g., Palakuru, 2021 WL 674162 at 3.
 And even when "Regional Center" petitions receive priority status, they still go through a "first in, first out" process.

-See supra Section I(A).
-Other courts have recognized that a "first in, first out" method supplies an adequate rule of reason to tip this "most important" TRAC factor in the Government's favor.
-See, e.g. Nibber v.
-U.S. Citizenship & Immigr.
-Servs., 20-3207 (BAH), 2020 WL 7360215, at \5 (D.D.C.
-Dec.
-15, 2020); Uranga v.
-U.S. Citizenship & Immigr.
-Servs., No. 20-cv-0521 (ABJ), 2020 WL 5763633, at \11 (D.D.C.
-Sept.
-28, 2020); Muvvala v.
-Wolf, 20-cv-02323
+11 See supra Section I(A).
+Other courts have recognized that a "first in, first out" method